 The STPR Interim and Final reports are heavily formatted to provide a pleasing and organized report.
-Due to this formatting, it is critically important that the printer your customer purchases has the capabilities and features required to handle the text and graphics commands transmitted by the Checkweigher controller.
+Due to this formatting, it is critically important that the printer has the capabilities and features required to handle the text and graphics commands transmitted by the Checkweigher controller.